maketea90/messagingApp/README.md

 # Setup

-There is a lot of setup so please read through this carefully.
+There is a bit of setup so please read through this carefully.

 ### Installing dependencies